About the Rowan Martin-Hughes in question

 Through simulation, analysis, and discussion, the roles of agents in allowing a community to function are identified.
 This allows for suggestions for how agents can best be persuaded to form cooperative social norms.
 Conversely, the different roles which a community plays in providing benefits to agents are identified.
 For each of these, a different set of mechanisms is appropriate as the community grows.

-CCC: The Cooperation Committee for Cambodia, an umbrella organisation for NGOs in Cambodia with the goal of "a strong and capable civil society, cooperating and responsive to Cambodia's development challenges", and also my current hosts.
+CCC: The Cooperation Committee for Cambodia, an umbrella organisation for NGOs in Cambodia with the goal of "a strong and capable civil society, cooperating and responsive to Cambodia's development challenges", where I worked as a Knowledge Management Advisor from 2011 to 2014.

-Livejournal: It doesn't say much if anything about the present, just about a PhD student of many years ago (see for a sample of drawings).
+Livejournal: It doesn't say anything about the present, but there are remnants of a PhD student of a great many years ago appears to be still partially available (sans image hosting) as of last review.